John Borozzi

-John Borozzi is a retired American soccer player who played in the North American Soccer League and Major Indoor Soccer League.
+John Borozzi is an American retired soccer player who played in the North American Soccer League and Major Indoor Soccer League.
 He later served in a variety of executive positions both at the team and league levels with MISL and Major League Soccer.

 Player

 Youth

 In 1972, Borozzi graduated from Dundalk High School where he had led his school's soccer team to two state championships, scoring 54 career goals.
 He attended the University of Pennsylvania where he played on the men's soccer team from 1974 to 1975.
 In 1974, he was First Team All Ivy.
 In 1975, he was chosen to play for the U.S. Olympic team as it prepared for qualifications for the 1976 Summer Olympics.
 His commitments to the Olympic team eventually led Borozzi to drop out of Penn as a senior.
 He completed his undergraduate degree in 1988 from Towson State.

 Professional

 In 1976, Borozzi signed with the Philadelphia Atoms of the North American Soccer League.
 The team folded at the end of the season, and he signed as a free agent with the Washington Diplomats.
 He was an unused substitute for the 1977 season and was released a month into the 1978 season.
-He played eight games for the Baltimore Blast of Major Indoor Soccer League during the 1980-1981 season.
+He played eight games for the Baltimore Blast of Major Indoor Soccer League during the 1980–1981 season.